vishalbelsare/fracdiff/README.md

 Fractional differentiation preprocesses time-series to a stationary one while preserving the memory in the original series.

 - `fdiff`: A function which extends [`numpy.diff`](https://numpy.org/doc/stable/reference/generated/numpy.diff.html) to a fractional order.
 - `Fracdiff`: Transformer to perform fractional differentiation of time-series.
+Compatible with scikit-learn API.
 - `FracdiffStat`: Transformer to make fractionally differentiated time-series are stationary while preserving maximum memory.
+Compatible with scikit-learn API.

 ## What is fractional differentiation?